EFL backs waste-to-energy plan

 Energy Fiji Limited is backing the proposed waste-to-energy project, pointing to growing electricity demand and ongoing waste problems in Lautoka.

-Speaking at the Waste to Energy Public Consultation in Saweni, EFL CEO Fatiaki Amoe Gibson says power demand is rising by about five percent each year, with current capacity just over 200 megawatts.
+Speaking during a Waste to Energy Public Consultation by the TNG group in Saweni earlier this year, EFL CEO Fatiaki Amoe Gibson says power demand is rising by about five percent each year, with current capacity just over 200 megawatts.

 He says if the project goes ahead, it could reshape the energy sector and support future growth.